ChrysKoum/Blend-DSL/README.md

 # Blend DSL

 **Blend DSL** is a dynamic Domain-Specific Language (DSL) designed for transforming textual DSLs into graphical representations using React Flow.
 This repository is structured to support flexible JSON schemas, powerful transformation algorithms, and thorough documentation, making it easy for users to contribute and extend the system.
+(This repository is incomplete as the real logic and interface is not integrated yet)

 ## Features